Asset Tokenization

 Better.com's Tokenized Mortgage Facility

 This matters because the secondary mortgage market is enormous.
-According to the Securities Industry and Financial Markets Association (SIFMA), the total outstanding U.S. mortgage-related securities market was approximately $12.6 trillion as of 2024.
-Even marginal efficiency improvements in this market represent significant dollar savings.
+According to SIFMA, the total outstanding U.S. mortgage-related securities market was approximately $12.6 trillion as of 2024.
+Even marginal efficiency improvements represent significant dollar savings at that scale.

 MakerDAO/Sky and Real Estate Collateral

-MakerDAO (now rebranded as Sky) took a different approach to bringing real estate onto blockchain.
-Rather than tokenizing the mortgage origination process, MakerDAO's vaults allowed borrowers to use tokenized real-world assets — including real estate — as collateral to borrow DAI stablecoins.
+MakerDAO (now rebranded as Sky) took a different approach that caught my attention: rather than tokenizing mortgage origination, they allowed borrowers to use tokenized real-world assets — including real estate — as collateral to borrow DAI stablecoins.

 How Real Estate Vaults Worked

-Through partnerships with asset originators, MakerDAO accepted tokenized representations of real estate loans as collateral in its protocol.
-The process worked like this:
+Through partnerships with asset originators, MakerDAO accepted tokenized representations of real estate loans as collateral in its protocol:

 1. A real estate loan originator tokenizes a pool of loans